okdistribute/papertalk/README.md

 ## config

-Edit the config.py to match your mongo database (yeah, you'll need one for yourself. try using a free [mongolab sandbox](http://www.mongolab.com))
+Edit the config.py to match your mongo database
+(yeah, you'll need one for yourself. try using a free [mongolab sandbox](http://www.mongolab.com))

+You'll also need to get some mendeley API keys, but those are [free too](http://apidocs.mendeley.com).
 ```
 $ cp config_sample.py config.py
 ```